sagemath/trac_to_gh/Issue 5084.md

 # Issue 5084: speed regression in number of partitons

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5084

 Original creator: robertwb